One, Big, Beautiful Bill: Impact on Philanthropy

 - Current law: The TCJA established an excise tax on net investment income of colleges and universities set at 1.4% for private colleges and universities with at least 500 tuition-paying students (the majority of whom are located in the U.S.) and that have assets of at least $500,000 per student.

-- Those with assets between $1.25 million and $2 million per student will pay a 14% excise tax
+- Between $1.25 million and $2 million per student would pay a 14% excise tax

-- Those with assets above $2 million per student will pay a 21% excise tax
+- Above $2 million per student would pay a 21% excise tax

-- Estimated cost: JCT estimates this will generate $6.69 billion over 10 years.
+- Estimated cost: JCT estimates the House provision would generate $6.69 billion over 10 years.

 - Impact on philanthropy: This does not directly impact charitable grantmaking foundations, but it reflects continued skepticism among lawmakers toward endowed funds and the policies and practices for how such funds are distributed.